cablegunmaster/httpServer/README.md

 - POST request with form data.
 - POST with binary data.
 - check if the single frame DROP is implemented in a good way
 - check multiframe Socket requests.
-If 1 message exist of multiple frames, does it go back to 1 message and handles on a right way?
+If 1 message exist of multiple frames, does it convert back to 1 message?